All know the way. Few actually walk it.

 Case Study Snippet Expanded:

-Sarah knew she needed to update her resume and LinkedIn profile (Knowing) but kept putting it off (Doing gap), feeling overwhelmed and fearing rejection.
-Her “Why” was to find a more fulfilling job (Strategy 5).
-She applied Strategy 1 (SMART goal: “Spend 25 mins updating the ‘Experience’ section on LinkedIn by Friday noon”) and Strategy 2 (Time Blocking: Scheduled 25 mins Thursday during lunch; Pomodoro: Used a timer to stay focused; Environment: Closed email tab).
-She also used Strategy 4 (Self-Compassion: when she got distracted, she reminded herself it was normal and just refocused instead of giving up).
-This combination broke the inertia, and she started making progress.
+Sarah knew she needed to update her resume and LinkedIn profile (Knowing), but kept putting it off (Doing gap), feeling overwhelmed and fearing rejection.
+Her "Why" was to find a more fulfilling job (Strategy 5).
+She applied Strategy 1 (SMART goal: "Spend 25 minutes updating the 'Experience' section on LinkedIn by Friday noon") and Strategy 2 (Time Blocking: Scheduled 25 minutes on Thursday during lunch; Pomodoro: Used a timer to stay focused; Environment: Closed email tab).
+She also employed Strategy 4 (Self-Compassion): when she became distracted, she reminded herself that it was normal and refocused rather than giving up.
+This combination broke the inertia, and she began to make progress.

 🚧 Bumps in the Road: Handling Plateaus & Setbacks